 Had this rig for about 2 years as of Jul 2013.
 Good quality transmit and receive.
 Has some useful features but not many bells and whistles like rigs of today.
 I prefer the simpler rigs and this rig fits that bill.
 My primary rig is a Yaesu FT-840.
 Although very similar to the IC-735 in features, the FT-840 has a slightly better receive quality.
 The memory battery in the IC-735 is challenging to change.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the ICOM IC-735.
+We collect prices paid by real hams over the years to help you estimate the value of new a used ICOM IC-735.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the ICOM IC-735 might be around:
+Based on historic data, today's second-hand price of the ICOM IC-735 is around: